odin-expense-tracking/odin-old/README.md

 bundle && yarn
 ```

+Ensure the following:
+- Keep PostgreSQL server running
+- Make sure to keep redis server running in the background as well

 ### Initialize the database
 The source code comes with sample database configuration files.
 You will need to copy the config: